 Inshore Trail Rules

-4. The five tournaments that serve as qualifiers for points towards earning an invitation to the Trail Championship are the following: Ocean Isle Inshore Challenge (event #1—up to one red drum qualifies), Topsail Inshore Challenge (event #2—up to two red drum qualifies), Wrightsville Beach Inshore Challenge* (event #3—up to two red drum qualifies), Southport Inshore Challenge** (up to one red drum qualifies), and Carolina Beach Inshore Challenge** (event #5—up to one red drum qualifies).
+- The five tournaments that serve as qualifiers for points towards earning an invitation to the Trail Championship are the following: Ocean Isle Inshore Challenge (event #1—up to two red drum qualifies), Topsail Inshore Challenge (event #2—up to two red drum qualifies), Wrightsville Beach Inshore Challenge* (event #3—up to two red drum qualifies), Southport Inshore Challenge** (up to one red drum qualifies), and Carolina Beach Inshore Challenge** (event #5—up to two red drum qualifies).

 * Entering the Two Red Drum TWT in the Wrightsville event is required for the second red drum to qualify.

-** Currently, Southport and Carolina Beach are scheduled to be one red drum/one flounder leaderboard events; however, if the flounder season closes for one or both events, then the affected event(s) may offer the possibility of up to two red drum qualifying.
+** Currently, Southport is scheduled to be a two flounder leaderboard event; however, if the flounder season closes for the Southport event, then Southport may offer the possibility of up to two red drum qualifying.

-6. The top 10 Red Drum Division teams with the highest point totals for up to three red drum over the course of the five qualifying events will earn an invitation to the Trail Championship.
-Red Drum Division teams can earn an automatic invitation to the Trail Championship by winning 1st place in one of the five Inshore Trail red drum payouts during the qualifying events.
+- The top 10 Red Drum Division teams with the highest point totals for up to three red drum over the course of the five qualifying events will earn an invitation to the Trail Championship.
+Red Drum Division teams can earn an automatic invitation to the Trail Championship by winning first place in one of the five Inshore Trail red drum payouts during the qualifying events.

 Questions?
 Contact Fisherman’s Post at (910) 452-6378 or email@example.com.